-- The person filing the grievance may appeal the decision of the ADA/504 Coordinator by writing to the president (Presidents Office, Room 500A, Administration Building) within 15 days of receiving the ADA/504 Coordinators decision.
-The President shall issue a written decision in response to the appeal no later than 30 days after its filing.
+- The person filing the grievance may appeal the decision of the ADA/504 Coordinator by writing to the Executive Director of Institutional Equity (Room 308, Administration Building) within 15 days of receiving the ADA/504 Coordinators decision.
+The Executive Director shall issue a written decision in response to the appeal no later than 30 days after its filing.

 - The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the US Department of Education, Office for Civil Rights.

 - To the extent possible, confidentiality will be maintained throughout the investigation of a complaint of unlawful discrimination or harassment.